CLSherrod/clsherrod.github.io/_drafts/review/2009-05-19-how-to-travel-and-still-do-business.md

   _wpb_vc_js_status: 'false'
 permalink: "/how-to-travel-and-still-do-business/"
 ---
-<p>I've traveled a lot.
+I've traveled a lot.
 Went to France and Venice Italy last summer.
 London, Paris and Edinburgh the summer before that, and Panama the summer before that.
-I've traveled and still did business.</p>
+I've traveled and still did business.

-<p>It's about working inspired.<br />
+It's about working inspired.<br />
-It's NOT about working to prove something.</p>
+It's NOT about working to prove something.

-<p>It's about having a lifestyle that fulfills you.<br />
+It's about having a lifestyle that fulfills you.<br />
-It's NOT about building empires or having more "stuff".</p>
+It's NOT about building empires or having more "stuff".

-<p>It's about the rich experiences in life.<br />
+It's about the rich experiences in life.<br />
-It's NOT about getting rich.</p>
+It's NOT about getting rich.

-<p>It's about having a business that provides you income.<br />
+It's about having a business that provides you income.<br />
-It's NOT about having a business that provides you a JOB.</p>
+It's NOT about having a business that provides you a JOB.

-<p>You know there are people that will not desire this life, and that's ok...</p>
+You know there are people that will not desire this life, and that's ok...

-<p>Because you and I know, having the freedom to experience this life, all the majestic places, and interesting people that make up our planet, is to have real abundance and wealth.</p>
+Because you and I know, having the freedom to experience this life, all the majestic places, and interesting people that make up our planet, is to have real abundance and wealth.</p>